-Who isn't in a time crunch these days?
 Even with the best intentions, it's easy to let a busy weekly routine crowd out regular physical activity.
-Yet, the beneficial effects of exercise are undeniable and far outweigh any risk in most adults.
+Yet, the beneficial effects of exercise are undeniable.
 Current recommendations suggest that in a week, adults get at least 150 minutes of moderate-intensity aerobic exercise such as such as brisk walking or cycling, and two to three days of muscle-strengthening activities.

-It's best to spread out activity during the week, as well as break it up into smaller chunks of time throughout the day.
-"Researchers show that small bouts of exercise throughout the day compared to one prolonged bout can be equally beneficial to one's health," says Jennifer McDaniel, MS, RDN, CSSD, LD, a spokesperson for the Academy of Nutrition and Dietetics.
-In addition, smaller bouts tend to be easier for people to implement and maintain.
+It doesn't have to be done all at one time.
+The 150 minutes can be spread out throughout during the week, and even broken into smaller chunks of time throughout the day.
+Research suggests that small bouts of exercise throughout the day compared to one prolonged bout can be equally beneficial to one's health.
+In addition, smaller bouts may be easier for people to implement and maintain.
 So, if you can't seem to find 30 consecutive minutes in a day for your workout, you can still fit it in by splitting up the time.

-So how do we put those recommendations into practice?
-"When life gets busy, self-care practices like exercise can be the first to go," says McDaniel.
-"Schedule exercise into your calendar like any other appointment or task.
-Scheduling is a straightforward way of converting an intention or activity into a long-lasting habit."
+To help keep exercise a priority, schedule it into your calendar like any other appointment or task.
+Scheduling is a straightforward way of converting an intention or activity into a long-lasting habit.

 Try taking 10 minutes in the morning, afternoon and evening to do some form of activity.
 This can include 10 minutes of body weight exercises (push-ups, crunches, lunges, squats, etc.) in the morning, a 10-minute brisk walk during your lunch break at work and 10 minutes of yoga-inspired stretching in the evening.